GPU-accelerated machine learning inference as a service for computing in neutrino experiments

 \subsection{CNN model for track identification}

 The neural network employed by the \emtkid module of the ProtoDUNE-SP reconstruction chain consists of a 2D convolutional layer followed by two fully connected (FC) layers.
 The convolutional layer takes each of the $48\times48$ pixel patches described in Section~\ref{sec:workload} and applies 48 separate $5\times5$ convolutions to it, using stride lengths of 1, to produce 48 corresponding $44\times44$ pixel feature maps.
 These feature maps are then fed into the first fully connected (FC) layer consisting of 128 neurons, which is, in turn, connected to the second FC layer of 32 neurons.
 Rectified linear unit (ReLU) activation functions are applied after the convolutional layer and each of the two FC layers.
 Dropout layers are implemented between the convolutional layer and the first FC layer and between the two FC layers to help prevent overfitting.
 The second FC layer splits into two separate branches.
 The first branch terminates in three outputs that are constrained to a sum of one by a softmax activation function, and the second branch terminates in a single output with a sigmoid activation function that limits its value within a range of 0 to 1.
+The output of the network is split in this way due to the overlap of the shower and Michel electron classes.
+The second branch helps improve the efficiency of tagging hits produced by the Michel electrons, which are due to low energy shower activity.
 The total number of trainable parameters in this model is 11,900,420.